 The Paris Center is very fortunate to be housed at Reid Hall, which has a long history of involvement in the arts.
-Through film and concert series, led by and featuring Columbia faculty, as well as regular conversations with French and International writers and artists, the Paris Center plays an active role in contributing to the cultural scene in Paris.
+Through film and concert series, led by and featuring Columbia faculty, as well as regular conversations with French and International writers and artists, the Paris Center plays an active role in contributing to the cultural fabric of Paris.

 Encounters in the Arts

 This article originally appeared in the Reid Hall Annual Report 2018-2019

 (Vidéo) Malgré l’annulation de leur concert, la violoniste Marina Chiche et le pianiste Aurélien Pontier décident de jouer en Facebook Live

 Meet Monique Wells, president of the non-profit association Les Amis de Beauford Delaney.
 A longtime friend of Reid Hall, she was instrumental in bringing an exhibition of painter Beauford Delaney's work to the Paris Center in 2016, as well as a reading of a recent play documenting the artist's life, Amazing Grace is Yellow by Silver Wainhouse.

 The Paris Center welcomed acclaimed author Maryse Condé, recipient of the 2018 New Academy Prize in Literature, for a day-long celebration of her work and legacy.

 Passée par la finance et reconvertie dans l’histoire de l’art, la commissaire américaine de l’exposition d’Orsay a tenté de redonner une identité à ces modèles reléguées au second plan.

 The Paris Center is pleased to announce its spring 2019 events calendar.